How Alignment Manifested……or how I finally lost 70 lbs. without really trying

 So, I have/had always considered myself a healthy eater, however, at this point I was now approximately 30 lbs. overweight, from relatively out of nowhere.
 I had never been fat, nor had anyone in my family.
 It was a totally foreign concept to me.
 My knees started hurting, and eventually faltering with the excess weight.

 I went to doctor after doctor.
 Not peri-menopause, not slowing of hormones, I unturned stone after stone as I knew deep down this was not ME!
 It’s so sad, but unfortunately true that our (male) doctors often don’t take our (female) instincts quite so seriously.
+I knew the weight was somehow at least partially emotional, but no one could make the connection.
 Over the years the weight continued to climb on.
 Occasionally, I would lose 10 lbs. or so from the latest fad diet or exercise routine, as I tried almost every weight loss regime known to man.
 Perricone, South Beach, Atkins, Pilates, Hot Yoga, Weight training, walking.
 I went to both Western and alternative doctors in my quest for an answer.
 A doctor in Paris suggested intermittent fasting, an Apple a day and a process by which my fat would be dissolved with some sort of mini-injections.
 An herbalist in Hong Kong suggested some foul tasting concoction that did little to encourage weight loss except by the fact that the smell made me decidedly sick to my stomach.
 And the most insightful question from a prominent Cedars Endocrinologist was, “Well…is your mother fat?”.
-I even considered cosmetic surgery, but could never get my head around harming my body on purpose, in order to “do it good”.
+I even considered cosmetic surgery, but could never get my head around harming my body on purpose, in order for it to look good.

 By now it had been almost 20 years that I’d been carrying around this excess protection weight.
 The “not me” weight.
 It had been almost 20 years of enduring the disapproving looks; the “she must eat like a pig” looks, the “she must not be (fill-in-the-blanking)” correctly looks.
 Although on some level, carrying the excess weight brought me relief from “wolf” whistles and inappropriate sexual energy (for the most part), I did miss being “noticed.”